My Tokyo Guide

 Main content starts here.

-The chrysanthemum exhibition at Shinjuku Gyoen National Garden is a series of flower displays arranged under awnings.
-Walk along the winding paths and enjoy the wide variety of colors and unique patterns.
+The chrysanthemum exhibition at Shinjuku Gyoen National Garden is a series of flower displays arranged under the shed called Uwaya.
+Walk along the winding paths and enjoy the wide variety of colors and unique patternsof the chrysanthemum displays in Japanese Traditional Garden.

-Chrysanthemums are said to have first arrived in Japan sometime in the early ninth century.
-They evolved over the centuries, and in 1878, the Imperial Household Agency organized the first chrysanthemum exhibition at Akasaka Palace, mainly for the Imperial Family.
+Chrysanthemums are said to have first arrived in Japan sometime from the late eighth century to the early ninth century.
+They were developed over the centuries, and in 1878, Ministry of the Imperial Household organized the first chrysanthemum exhibition at Akasaka Palace, mainly for the Imperial Family.
 Exhibition-quality chrysanthemums were first grown at Akasaka Palace, but in 1904, Shinjuku Gyoen also began cultivating them.
 This chrysanthemum-viewing event has been held at Shinjuku Gyoen since 1929.
+This year, a special night illumination is also held at the exhibition.